ai-summer-of-code/aisoc-sequel-tracks/README.md

 - At least basic knowledge of prompt engineering
 - Working knowledge of Python, C#/.NET, Go, Rust, Java or similar programming languages.
 - Familiarity with LLM APIs such as OpenAI, Gemini, Claude, etc, for prototyping.
-- General familiarity with Docker and cloud platforms is a bonus.
+- General familiarity with Docker, shell scripting and cloud platforms is a plus.
 - Required familiarity in specialist areas:
-  - **RAGs:** Prior knowledge of RAG implementation is REQUIRED for everyone, to the level covered in AISOC Season 1
+  - **RAGs:** Prior knowledge of RAG implementation is REQUIRED for everyone, to the level covered in AISOC Season 1.
-  - **Agents:** For those mainly interested in productionizing agentic systems, prior knowledge in designing and implementing agents is required up to the level of the Agents track.
+  - **Agents:** For those mainly interested in productionizing agentic systems, prior knowledge in designing and implementing agents is required up to the level of the [Agents track](https://github.com/ai-summer-of-code).
-  - **Models:** For those interested in production systems (RAGs, Agents, QnA, etc) with bare/finetuned LLMs, prior knowledge in the inner workings of LLMs is required, up to the level of the Finetuning track.
+  - **Models:** For those interested in production systems (RAGs, Agents, QnA, etc) with bare/finetuned LLMs, prior knowledge in the inner workings of LLMs is required, up to the level of the [LLM Training track](https://github.com/ai-summer-of-code).

 ### Delivery Mode
 - **Online:** Live sessions for ALL participants.